8 Tips That Save Business Owners Money

 Keep Your Overhead Costs Practical

-Many startups make the mistake of investing too much money on overhead costs like modern office spaces and flashy computer hardware.
+Many startups make the mistake of investing too much money in overhead costs like modern office spaces and flashy computer hardware.
 Rapid growth will require functional office space for meetings and a growing staff, but save the pool table and Italian espresso machine for when cash is flowing.
+Here are some practical ways to control overhead: Use software to automate routine tasks like accounting, customer service, and inventory management to reduce labour costs.
+Consider outsourcing functions like IT support, payroll processing, or marketing to companies that can offer economies of scale.
+Move to a smaller office or negotiate better lease terms with your landlord.
+Allowing employees to work from home can reduce the need for large office spaces and potentially lower utility and office supply costs.

-To avoid incurring significant capital costs, consider Bring-Your-Own-Device programs where employees are paid an allowance for the use of their own computers rather than providing them with one that is owned by the business.
-People tend to take better care of a device that they own so you will save on repair costs that you would otherwise incur.
+To avoid incurring significant capital costs, consider Bring-Your-Own-Device programs where employees are paid an allowance for using their own computers rather than providing them with one owned by the business.
+People tend to take better care of a device they own, so you will save on repair costs that you would otherwise incur.

 Track Personal Investments

 Many business owners will invest a significant amount of their personal money into getting their company off the ground.
-It’s crucial that you track all of your investments into your company, because you’ll be able to take the money back out of the company tax-free in the future.
+You must track all of your investments in your company because you’ll be able to take the money back out of the company tax-free.
 Work with your bookkeeper to make sure you have a system in place to track these contributions that you make to the business.

 Get Professional Tax Advice